-The purpose of this Agreement is to establish the terms and conditions under which Customer may order and purchase Siteimprove’s Services as described in a Service Order agreed to or accepted by Customer.
+The purpose of this Agreement is to establish the terms and conditions under which Customer may order and purchase Siteimprove’s Services as described in a Service Order agreed to or signed by Customer or Reseller, as applicable.
 Capitalized terms not otherwise defined in this Agreement will have the meaning set forth in the Service Order.

 In the event of any inconsistency or conflict between the terms of the Agreement and the terms of any Service Order, the terms of the Service Order shall take precedence.

 Non-English variations of this Agreement are provided for convenience only.
 In the event of any ambiguity or conflict, the English version prevails.

 Any Service Order to Customer which contracts with Siteimprove Gmbh (Munich), or Siteimprove GmbH (Vienna), is subject to the terms of https://siteimprove.com/legal/rahmen-abonnement-vertrag/.

 a.
 Software Services.
 Siteimprove will make the Software Services available pursuant to: a) this Agreement; b) the Service Order(s); c) the DPA; and d) the Documentation.
 The Software Services are available at: https://my.siteimprove.com.

 b.
 Technical Support.
 Technical Support is available at Siteimprove’s Help Center, through which Customer can submit a support ticket at any time.
 Additionally, Customer may contact Siteimprove for product support, training, and additional services.